manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Backup_and_restore.md

 We recommend specifying the `manticore` database explicitly when you plan to back up all databases, rather than using the `--all-databases` option.

-Keep in mind that `mysqldump` currently lacks support for backing up distributed indexes.
+Keep in mind that `mysqldump` does not support backing up distributed tables.
+Additionally, it cannot back up tables that contain non-stored fields (consider using `manticore-backup` or the `BACKUP` SQL command).
 <!-- proofread -->